a brief walking tour

-The first funeral held in Nelson was for A. Bart Henderson who probably died in early 1889 and was buried near Baker and Falls Streets on the western fringe of the downtown district.
+The first funeral held in Nelson was for A. Bart Henderson who died on August 9th 1889 and was buried near Baker and Falls Streets on the western fringe of the downtown district.
 To extend Baker Street westward to the railway station, the provincial government allocated $48.00 in 1893 to remove and transfer three bodies from this first graveyard to Nelson’s second burial ground situated just east of the town in the vicinity of the current City Tourist Park on High Street.
 For a permanent cemetery site, 16 hectares (40 acres) of land just south of Nelson was purchased from the Columbia & Kootenay Railway Company, a subsidiary of the Canadian Pacific Railway.
 By the end of 1898, all bodies were removed from High Street and transferred to the present cemetery using the horse–drawn Resurrection Wagon.

 It could be argued that there was a fourth burial site in Nelson’s former jail yard located northwest of the courthouse.
 Convicted criminals, James Wood (1897), John Doyle (1898), and Henry Rose (1902), were hanged and buried in unmarked graves.
 Quicklime accelerated the disintegration of their bodies and, apparently, there was an excellent radish crop the following year!
 The City Hall/Provincial Government building and the adjacent parking lots now occupy this site.